jeetzala/aws-ecs-task-manager/README.md

 0 to destroy
 ```

+The plan only showed new Terraform output values that could be saved to state; it did not propose creating, modifying, or destroying AWS infrastructure.

-This confirms that the Terraform configuration matches the imported live infrastructure without proposing resource creation, modification, or destruction.
+This confirms that the Terraform configuration matches the imported live infrastructure.

 ---